rmoazed/Brain-Hemorrhage-Segmentation-App/README.md

 # Brain-Hemorrhage-Segmentation-App
 An app for exploring results of predicted binary masks of hemorrhages based on CT scans of the brain with true binary masks.
+If the app has not been recently active, it may take up to 30 seconds to load.

 [Explore App and Project Results Here](https://brain-hemorrhage-segmentation-app-fxuflb7mf9tyusncpubyjp.streamlit.app/)